Are you here because you’re wondering whether Shopify is legit— if it lives up to the hype? Or if it’s the right platform for your online business?

 You can create your own online store with zero coding or design knowledge, with the option to dabble with the code yourself if you’d like.

 With Shopify, you can sell, market, and ship your products.
+But how does it actually work?

-Shopify is a ‘hosted’ solution — it runs on its own servers — and secure, unmetered hosting is offered in all of their plans.
+Shopify is a ‘hosted’ solution — it runs on its own servers — and secure, unmetered hosting is offered in allof their plans.

 This means that you don’t need to worry about buying web hosting yourself.